 The reporting of infections by different gene combinations within CIS has improved.
 This analysis looks at the percentage of people in the population testing positive for COVID-19 that are compatible with the new UK variant, those that test positive but are not compatible with the new variant and those that test positive but where the virus is too low to be identifiable as either the new or existing variants of COVID-19.

-Figure 4 shows that in NI, the percentage of people testing positive with all variants of the virus has decreased in the week ending 19th February 2021.
+The percentage testing positive compatible with the new UK variant decreased in Northern Ireland in the week ending 26th February 2021.

-Figure 4: Northern Ireland - new variant compatible, not compatible with new variant and not identifiable
+Northern Ireland - new variant compatible, not compatible with new variant and not identifiable